thesse1/webmethods-api-gateway-staging/README.md

 ### wm_{test_}apigw_staging_deploy_to_stage_int_and_prod_int and stage_ext_and_prod_ext

-These pipelines will propagate the APIs and other API Gateway assets in the selected API project to the STAGE-INT environment and then to the PROD-INT environment or to the STAGE-EXT environment and then to the PROD-EXT environment.
+These pipelines will propagate the APIs and other API Gateway assets in the selected API project to the STAGE_INT environment and then to the PROD_INT environment or to the STAGE_EXT environment and then to the PROD_EXT environment.
 It will execute all tasks (including the tests and the target-specific validation and preparation of assets on BUILD) twice - once for the STAGE target environment and once for the PROD target environment.

 The following parameters can/must be provided for this pipeline: